cocos/cocos-docs/en/engine/event/event-node.md

 > __Note__: it needs to be emphasized that there is no hit test in parent nodes in the bubbling phase, which means that nodes A and B can receive touch events even though the touch location is out of their node region.

 The bubbling phase of touch events is no different than the general events.
-Calling `event.propagationStopped = true` can force to stop the bubbling phase.
+Calling `event.propagationStopped = true` can force stopping the bubbling phase.

 ### Ownership of touch points among brother nodes